Replacing a Rotary Encoder with a Magnetic Sensor and Potentiometer

 My new friend Claude helps

-I didn’t attempt to write this code myself as this is far beyond my knowledge.
+I didn’t attempt to write this code myself as this is beyond my programming knowledge.
 I had tried to see if anyone had done this, but couldn’t find anything.
 I decided this was another time to try vibe coding.
 I started coding by asking ChatGPT about the MT6826S sensor, but I didn’t get far, perhaps because the MT6826S datasheet didn’t have as much programming info.
 I’ve not used Claude before, but have heard good reports about it so gave it a try.

 The initial prompt I gave Claude was “I have a MT6701QT angle sensor.
 I want to program in it so that I can change the ABZ Resolution in its EEPROM.
 I want to connect it to an ESP32 for programming it and use the Arduino IDE.
 Is this possible.
 This is the datasheet https://www.novosns.com/enfiles/MT6701_Rev.1.8.pdf“.
 I must have done this in a rush looking back at the poor grammar.
 Even so it seemed to understand what I was asking.
 It came back with: